mchatton/w2s-tensorflow/README.md

 ### How to use

-1. Place your widefield low-resolution images in the `./experiments/input` folder.
+1. Place your widefield low-resolution images in PNG format in the `./experiments/input` folder.
 2. Execute the `infer.py` script at repository root (`python3 infer.py`).
 3. The script will automatically apply denoising and 2x super-resolution on all images in the input folder and save the results in the `./experiments/output` folder.
 You can expect a running time of 2 seconds per image if TensorFlow runs on a GPU and 15-30 seconds per image on a CPU for a ~500x500 pixels image.